phaux/node-ffmpeg-stream/README.md

 You can also use `createBufferedOutputStream`.
 That tells the library to save output to a temporary file and then create a node stream from that file.
 It wont start producing data until the conversion is complete, though.

-## How to get individual frame data?
+## How to get individual frame data

 You have to set output format to mjpeg and then split the stream manually by looking at the bytes.
 You can implement a transform stream which does this: